The human body is an amazing structure made up of many fascinating parts and systems. Learn about the human body and how its systems work together.

 Knowing your eye shape can help with everything from selecting eyeglass frames to shaping the perfect brow.

-The Fugates and the Combs families in rural Kentucky lost the genetic lottery, both sharing a rare recessive trait that made their skin look blue as they intermarried.
-What was the cause of this?
-And what happened to the families?
+The Fugate and the Combs families in rural Kentucky lost the genetic lottery, as both shared a rare recessive trait that made their skin look blue.
+What happened to the blue people of Kentucky?

 By Dave Roos